-This is my review of the new Club Aspire lounge in Heathrow Terminal 3.
+This is my review of the new Club Aspire lounge in London Heathrow Airport’s Terminal 3.

 My main target on Thursday was elsewhere though.
 At the end of October, the unlamented Swissport lounge in Terminal 3 closed.
 This was a dog, frankly, as I reviewed here.